adityachache/stock-trading-notification-alert/README.md

 ## HOW TO USE THE SCIRPT

-1. Go to [Alphavantage.co](https://www.alphavantage.co/) and get your free api key and paste that key on line 10 in `main.py`
+1. Go to [Alphavantage.co](https://www.alphavantage.co/) and get your free api key and paste that key on `line 10` in `main.py`
-2. Go to [newsapi.org](https://newsapi.org/) and get your api key and paste it on line 12 in `main.py`
+2. Go to [newsapi.org](https://newsapi.org/) and get your api key and paste it on `line 12` in `main.py`
 3. Go to [twilio.com](https://www.twilio.com/) and sign up to get your ACCOUNT_SID, AUTH_TOKEN, TRIAL_NUMBER.
-4. Paste these 3 things on lines 15, 16, 17 respectively in `main.py`.
+4. Paste these 3 things on lines `15`, `16`, and `17` respectively in `main.py`.
-5. Enter your current phone number which you used while signing up for twilio on line 20
+5. Enter your current phone number which you used while signing up for twilio on `line 20`
+6. If you want to change the name of the stock you can change it on `line 5` but be sure to also change the company name on `line 7` to get appropriate news.

 ### if you want to receive sms alerts on a different phone number you'll need to verify it with twilio first you can do that by going to your twilio dashboard and clicking on verified numbers and adding your phone number(otp will be sent for verification)